SUN SPURGE

 Many similarities to : Portland Spurge

-The only common Spurge with toothed leaves (toothed more at the extremities). the flower bracts are in adjacent rather than opposite pairs as is the more usual for Spurges.
+The only common Spurge with toothed leaves (toothed more at the extremities).
+The flower bracts are in adjacent rather than opposite pairs as is the more usual for Spurges.
 The flowers have no petals, just four small oval lobes; the lobes in the case of Sun Spurge being without horns or crescents of any form or kind.

 Inhabits gardens, allotments, wastelands and cultivated and arable land as a weed.
 Flowers through mild winters.